 Trainwreck (2015)

-I’d say that there is a pretty darn good chance that Trainwreck will go down as the funniest movie of 2015.
+There is a good chance that Trainwreck will go down as the funniest movie of 2015.
 There doesn’t appear to be a ton of comedies this year, and the one that I was most excited for (Vacation) looks like it’s going to be a dud.
 Usually, the great comedies of the year are released before September 1st.
-I have no evidence that backs up this claim, but it seems like the good movies reserved for the later portions of the year are the Oscar contenders.
-It doesn’t mean that there aren’t comedies released in October, November, and December, but it seems like there are average more often than not.
-I guess what I am implying here is that the funniest movies of the year have probably already been released and that Trainwreck seems to be the most amusing of that group.
-I often mention in my movie blog of the year 2010, which, I believe, is the best movie year in my lifetime.
+I have no evidence that backs up this claim, but the good movies reserved for the later portions of the year are the Oscar contenders.
+It doesn’t mean that there aren’t comedies released in October, November, and December, but there are more average comedies than not.
+What I am implying here is that the funniest movies of the year have already been released and that Trainwreck seems to be the most amusing of that group.
+I often mention in my film blog that 2010 was the best movie year of my lifetime.
 However, there wasn’t that one hilarious comedy you remember from that year.
 For me, the funniest movie that year was Get Him to the Greek, but that movie had nothing on Trainwreck.
 Had it been released in 2010, Trainwreck would have made the year that much better.

 The humor is what makes this movie work.
-And, of course, that should be the case considering this movie is a comedy.
+And, of course, that should be the case, considering this movie is a comedy.

 In short, Trainwreck is not one of the 15-20 best comedies I’ve ever seen, but it is on that next tier.
 Next January, when we look at all of the movies of 2015, this will be the comedy of the year.
-So I recommend it though it’s unnecessary to see this one in the theater.
+So I recommend it, though it’s unnecessary to see this one in the theater.

 Plot 9/10